gx-tools/crud_supabase_next/backend_nest/README.md

 - `POST /api/auth/signup` - Register a new user
 - `POST /api/auth/login` - Login and get JWT cookie
 - `POST /api/auth/logout` - Logout and clear JWT cookie
+- `GET /api/auth/status` - Check if the user is currently authenticated (returns user data if logged in)

 ### Tasks (Protected by Auth)